Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 ----

 - Summon a memory you dislike, and then consider how you might feel different about it tomorrow if you weren't ashamed about it.
 Then, consider not feeling ashamed about it.
-- [ ] Learn about Chesterton's Fence.
+- [x] Learn about Chesterton's Fence.
 Then, actively resist altering a given situation before you understand the reasons why it's remained unchanged for so long.
-(Thanks, G. K. C.)
+(Thanks, G. K. C.) ✅ 2025-05-09
 - Related: always read the room.
 When entering any new situation, be practically invisible and absolutely non-assertive until you can gauge what happened before you arrived—and how it likely felt.
 - Relatedly related: try to avoid beginning a sentence with "Why don’t you just…?"
 It often indicates that you have approximately zero relevant experience with what has made a given problem such a problem.
 - Generally avoid clothing that's more interesting than you are.